Mary Berry's strawberry cake

 • 225g (8oz) caster sugar

-• 600g (1 ¼ lb) strawberries
+• 600g (1¼lb) strawberries

-• Chocolate butter cream (see cook's notes below)
+• Chocolate butter cream (see tip below)

 • 450ml (¾pt) double or whipping cream